AliQas-7/Magazine_Subscription_Service/README.md

 ---

 ## Author
 Prepared as part of a backend assignment.
-For inquiries, contact [Your Name].
+For inquiries, contact roman10132526@gmail.com.